 Call Michigan Auto Law for a free consultation

 If you are a bicyclist and you have been injured in a bike vehicle crash, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced automobile crash attorneys to discuss your rights under the Michigan car bicycle accident law.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.